SWORDIntel/THE-CLAW/README.md

 ## Notes

 - Control browser binds to loopback only and keeps each employee in an isolated `partition` session.
+Pane 6 starts on ChatGPT and retains its cookies/tokens until cleared.
+The main window enforces a minimum of 1128x1024 and the overlay timer can be dragged for comfortable viewing.
 - Router and client use JSON over HTTP with serde-friendly types.
 - Token exchange currently uses the configured OAuth endpoints via `reqwest` with Rustls.